Fediverse.md

 The unusual decentralized structure does possibly result in some duplicate moderation work being done on different servers, but because every server processes only its own content and subscriptions, that increase in moderation effort is not so drastic and is easily compensated by the number of moderators smaller communities can afford to have.

 Fediverse touts itself as “censorship-free”.
 This is as true as it probably technically can be: there are no global rules since everyone gets to choose where their content is originally hosted.
-However, others may choose to stop receiving content they consider inappropriate.
+However, everyone is also free to choose to stop receiving or hosting content they consider inappropriate.
 The scope of such “stops” can span from individual accounts to, less frequently, entire communities.

 I have seen someone accuse Gargron (creator of Mastodon, the microblogging segment of Fediverse) of censorship on “his network”.
-I’m not sure they were trying to badmouth the network or genuinely didn’t understand how it works.
+I’m not sure they were trying to badmouth the network in bad faith or genuinely didn’t understand how it works.
 Could be both!

 Public Service Announcement: The Right to Free Speech means the government can’t arrest you for what you say.
 It doesn’t mean that anyone else has to listen to your bullshit, or host you while you share it.
 The 1st Amendment doesn’t shield you from criticism or consequences.
 If you’re yelled at, boycotted, have your show canceled, or get banned from an Internet community, your free speech rights aren’t being violated.
 It’s just that the people listening think you’re an asshole, And they’re showing you the door.

-This turned into a common accusation of Fediverse in general as a network where censorship is even stronger.
+This turned into a common accusation of Fediverse in general as a network, that censorship on it is even stronger.
 There is some truth to that, meaning that it allows the existence of communities with extreme censorship.
+It sounds bad, but we’re talking about an ability here, not a restriction.

 What I’m saying is that moderation and censorship ultimately rely on the exact same tools, so crippling or impeding one does the same to the other.
-The difference is in perspective.
+The difference is perspective.
 If you agree with something being taken out of your view, you’ll consider that proper moderation.
 If you don’t, you’ll think it’s censorship.
+Simple as that.

 Hybrids

-There are some occurrences in the wild that somehow seem to combine the traits of centralized and federated networks in unexpected ways.
+There are some occurrences in the wild that combine the traits of centralized and federated networks in unexpected ways.

 When Bryan Lunduke suggested publishing his Twitter banlist I started to wonder what implications would such “crowdsourced moderation” have with proper support from the platform.
 Well, in Fediverse there is really no other way to do it without compromising the independence of federation’s participants.
 In Twitter, however, this approach still assumes agreement with all of the Twitter moderators’ decisions.